kazemiai/Mocha-Chai-Sinon-Test/README.md

   });
   ```

-  ### Run the tests
+  ### 4. Run the tests
-  Now that we have written some unit tests to test our repository, controller, and service methods, we can run them by entering the following command in our project's root directory:
+  Now that we have written some unit tests to test our repository, controller, and service methods, we can tell `mocha` to run them by entering the following command in our project's root directory:

   `npm test`